Get started

 1. Inworld

-Best for: Developer tool builders who need the full voice AI stack: #1-ranked TTS, Speech-to-Speech for end-to-end conversational AI, intelligent model routing, and STT, all through a single platform at economics that survive freemium scale.
+Best for: Developer tool builders who need the full voice AI bundle: top-ranked Realtime TTS, Realtime API for end-to-end conversational AI, Inworld Router (200+ third-party LLMs plus Inworld-optimized open-source models on first-party infrastructure), and Realtime STT, all through a single platform at economics that survive freemium scale.

 Pros:

-• $10/1M characters (TTS-1.5 Max), $5/1M (Mini).
-At scale, this is 20x lower than ElevenLabs and 3-6x lower than OpenAI TTS: the difference between voice as a default feature and voice as a premium upsell.
+• Competitive per-character pricing (see pricing).
+At scale, significantly lower than ElevenLabs and OpenAI TTS: the difference between voice as a default feature and voice as a premium upsell.

-• Sub-200ms median / ~250ms P90 latency (Max), sub-130ms (Mini) via WebSocket streaming.
-Below the threshold of human perception, keeping developers in flow state.
+• Realtime latency on TTS: sub-200ms median time-to-first-audio (Max), sub-130ms (Mini) via WebSocket streaming.
+End-to-end response time depends on the LLM in the pipeline; TTS synthesis stays below the threshold of human perception, keeping developers in flow state.

-• Inworld Router: intelligent model selection that dynamically routes each request to the optimal model based on live business metrics (retention, engagement, conversion), not just cost and latency.
-The routing layer optimizes automatically as production data accumulates.
-Developer tool teams can A/B test whether GPT-4o or Claude drives better code acceptance rates without engineering sprints.
+• Inworld Router: intelligent model selection across 200+ third-party LLMs (OpenAI, Anthropic, Google, Mistral, DeepSeek, xAI, Meta, Groq, DeepInfra) and Realtime Inference: Inworld-optimized open-source models (Gemma 4, DeepSeek V3.2/V4, MiniMax-M2.5) served on first-party infrastructure with sub-second TTFT.
+Routes each request based on live business metrics (retention, engagement, conversion), not just cost and latency.
+Developer tool teams can A/B test whether different frontier models drive better code acceptance rates without engineering sprints.

-• Inworld STT: speech-to-text optimized for realtime conversational use cases, completing the input side of the pipeline.
+• Realtime STT: speech-to-text optimized for realtime conversational use cases, completing the input side of the pipeline.
 Integrated with the broader platform for seamless end-to-end voice interactions.

 • Production-grade platform infrastructure: built on a lightning-fast C++ core for realtime multimodal interactions.
 Integrated observability (traces and logs across the full pipeline) lets developer tool teams correlate voice quality with product metrics like feature adoption, code acceptance rate, and retention.
 Live experimentation enables instant deployment of new models and configurations against user metrics.